The Middle East & North Africa

 Program Areas:

-• Supporting the development of an Advanced Ruling Office in compliance with US-Bahrain FTA.
+• Support the development of an Advanced Ruling Office in compliance with US-Bahrain FTA

 • Regional international commercial arbitration moot competition for law students.

-• Supporting the international commercial arbitration moot team at Bahrain University.
+• Support the international commercial arbitration moot team at Bahrain University

 IRAQ